wangqc192/wyckoffdiff/README.md

 # WyckoffDiff
 ![](assets/wyckoffdiff_graphical_abstract.png)

-This is the offical public repository for the paper [_WyckoffDiff -- A Generative Diffusion Model for Crystal Symmetry_](https://arxiv.org/abs/2502.06485) by Filip Ekström Kelvinius, Oskar B. Andersson, Abhijith S. Parackal, Dong Qian, Rickard Armiento, and Fredrik Lindsten.
+This is the offical public repository for the ICML 2025 paper [_WyckoffDiff -- A Generative Diffusion Model for Crystal Symmetry_](https://arxiv.org/abs/2502.06485) by Filip Ekström Kelvinius, Oskar B. Andersson, Abhijith S. Parackal, Dong Qian, Rickard Armiento, and Fredrik Lindsten.
 See [Citation](#citation) for how to cite this work.

 ## Data
 The code already supports the dataset used in the paper (WBM), in addition to MP20 and Carbon24.
 Download is automatic, and using the codebase **does not require any manual download**.
 Please see the [data README](data/README.md) for more information on the data.